spearwolf/eventize/README.md

 ##### The art of unsubscribing

 At the beginning we learned that each call to `on()` returns an _unsubscribe function_.
-You can think of it as `on()` creating a _link_ to the _event listener_.
+You can think of this as `on()` creating a _link_ to the _event listener_.
-If this _unsubscribe function_ is called, the _link_ is taken back again.
+When this _unsubscribe function_ is called, the _link_ is removed.

-So far so good.
-Now let's assume we write code that should react to a dynamically generated event name with a certain method, e.g.:
+So far, so good.
+Now let's say we write code that should respond to a dynamically generated event name with a particular method, e.g:

 ```js
 const queue = eventize({})